 Ranked among the top banks in Malaysia and with a significant presence in ASEAN, RHB has strong market leadership in Malaysia across targeted products and segments.
 With 14,345 employees Group-wide, RHB's presence spans 10\ countries in the ASEAN region.

-Employees across 10 countries Scan the QR code to visit our corporate website www.rhbgroup.com
+Scan the QR code to visit our corporate website www.rhbgroup.com

 Corporate Information